php-ru/symfony-docs-ru/setup/unstable_versions.rst

 Creating a New Project Based on an Unstable Symfony Version
 -----------------------------------------------------------

 Suppose that the Symfony 4.0 version hasn't been released yet and you want to create a new project to test its features.
-First, :doc:`install the Composer </setup/composer>` package manager.
+First, `install the Composer package manager`_.
 Then, open a command console, enter your project's directory and execute the following command:

 .. code-block:: terminal